-But after a while this got rather bad because - come down the track and I'd be the Red Comet,
+But after a while this got rather bad because - come down the track and I'd be the Red Comet, see, driving around.
+Get to walking in and out of the lobby, and I'd see this picture here of the Silver Streak.

-Silver Streak.
 And I'd look at this, "Track record so-and-so, so-and-so, so-and-so.
-Aaah, who's this guy," you know?
+Aaah, who's this guy, "you know?

-And so before I used the track for the purpose it was intended, which was knocking off a mockup, why, I'd get in there and, urrrr-rrooorn! you know, and managed to take a minute off of that time, you see?
+And so before I used the track for the purpose it was intended, which was knocking off a mock-up, why, I'd get in there and, urrrr-rrooorn! you know, and managed to take a minute off of that time, you see?
 Manage to take this many laps off as the total endurance record, and..
 Oh, they had races there that'd go for two weeks.
-You'd be driving for two weeks.
+You'd be driving f6r two weeks.
 They'd just keep doping you up.
 Needles hitting you in the back of your neck, you know, giving you new jolts.
 This is space opera.
 This is what this planet is in for.
 I mean, boy.
 And knock it off, you know?